 Sarah Adamson: Did he amaze you at times?

 Neil Burger: Oh yeah, all the time!
 Like in one of the scenes, a small reaction was needed, and he would do it with just a look.
 You would get it all by knowing what it’s like to be that guy.
 I still really enjoy re-watching his performance.
 I see new things all the time.

 Sarah Adamson: I love the way that you included several comments from varied Americans the threesome meet along the way concerning their appreciation for the job they are doing for their country and their reactions.
 What were you hoping to achieve by doing this?

-Neil Burger: I think there is still a real disconnect between the soldiers that have been away and the people back home.
-The people back home have all been living their lives either by making the money, self actualizing, or other things that we are interested in.
+Neil Burger: I think there is still a fundamental disconnect between the soldiers that have been away and the people back home.
+The people back home have all been living their lives either by making money, self-actualizing, or other things that we are interested in.
 These guys find that they are strangers in their own land.
-The movie really is about America now and the disconnect that these people feel.
+The movie really is about America now and the disconnect these people feel.

 Sarah Adamson: I like that, “America Now”.
 I always ask this question last and it varies depending upon the person being interviewed.
 What advice do you have for young aspiring writers or directors?

 Neil Burger: Determination, determination, determination… You just have to keep at it as it can be very thankless and you need to be very self critical but not be delusional because maybe it’s really not for you.
 Although if it’s really you, then you’ll need to walk a fine line without beating up on yourself either.
 It’s hairy, almost like winning the lottery, as it’s a hard thing to work for, but if that’s what you want, then that’s what you need to do.